AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

   it contains at least one ``ELSIF`` alternative;

 *
-  all the conditions are infix calls to some predefined relation operator or a membership test, for all of them one operand is the reference to the same variable of some discrete type;
+  all the conditions are infix calls to some predefined relation operator, for all of them one operand is the reference to the same variable of some discrete type;

 *
   for calls to relation operator another operand is some static expression;

-*
-  for membership test each membership choice is either an expression or a range, an expression and each range bound should be one of the following: an integer literal, and enumeration literal or a reference to a named number.

-If an ``IF`` statement has a membership test as its first condition (that is, in the ``IF`` alternative), it is not flagged.

 This rule has no parameters.